Autodesk Strengths, Domain Expertise, and Key Differentiators

 Ownership: - NASDAQ: ADSK

-Key Verticals: Aerospace and Defense, Automotive, Communication, Construction, Real Estate, Consumer Packaged Goods, Higher Education, Federal Government, State and Local Government, Public Safety, Healthcare, Hospitality, Life Sciences, Manufacturing, Media, Oil and Gas, Professional Services, Retail, Transportation, Utilities,
+Key Verticals: Aerospace and Defense, Automotive, Communication, Construction, Consumer Packaged Goods, Higher Education, Federal Government, State and Local Government, Public Safety, Healthcare, Life Sciences, Manufacturing, Media, Oil and Gas, Chemicals, Professional Services, Retail, Transportation, Utilities,

 Autodesk Key Enterprise and Cloud Applications

 AutoCAD, Autodesk BIM 360, Character Generator, Fusion, ReCap, InfraWorks, Inventor, Revit, 3ds Max

 Autodesk Revenues, $M:

 |Type/Year||2020||2021||YoY Growth, %|

 |Cloud Applications Revenues, $M||Subscribe||Subscribe||Subscribe|